pammacdotnet/TypstPaper/paper.typ

 #let Eqalc = package-link("Eqalc")
 #let IDWTET = package-link("IDWTET")

-Similarly, a LaTeX-based math expression can be directly used as-is through the #MiTeX package.
+Similarly, as stated in @sec:markup, a LaTeX-based math expression can be directly used as-is through the #MiTeX package.
+This can turn out helpful for migrating foreign `.tex` resources.
 Finally, with the #Eqalc package, it is possible to convert a math expression to a native Typst function that can be evaluated and whose result can be plotted or tabulated (@fig:eqalc).

 #figure(
+  no-lang(raw-size(0.94em, code-grid(
+    "eqalc example.typ",
-  no-lang(code-grid("eqalc example.typ", left-column: 1.5fr)),
+    left-column: 1.83fr,
+  ))),
   caption: [A math function $f(t)$ being translated/evaluated to/by Typst.],
   kind: image,
   placement: none,